adzaria/blueprint-go-server/README.md

 The "use cases" layer contains the services handling the business logic and it's ports.

-- Each service is a struct type.
+- Each service is a struct type, defining it's dependencies.
 - Each service implements an interface (port) that defines actions exposed by the service.
 - Each action exposed by the service is a method defined on the struct type.
+- Each use case should just return data or errors.
+It does not return a status code or headers

 ```
 // todo: add an example of a service, it's dependencies,